Doctor of Philosophy in Multicultural Women’s and Gender Studies

 Our program aims to shape the field of women’s and gender studies for the 21st century by focusing on:

-- A dual-emphasis on teaching and publications in preparation for different academic positions.
+- A multi-emphasis on teaching, publications, and leadership in preparation for different academic and non-academic positions.

-- Small classrooms consisting of six new students admitted in alternating years to ensure quality of instruction, personalized mentoring and close supervision of research.
+- Small classrooms to ensure quality instruction, personalized mentoring and close supervision of research.

-- A strong, supportive staff from both our own and TWU’s different academic departments.
+- A strong, supportive staff from both our own and TWU's different academic units.

-Our graduates emerge from our program equipped with strong communication skills, all-encompassing critical thinking proficiency and transformative teaching and leadership techniques.
+Our graduates emerge from our program equipped with strong communication skills, holistic critical thinking proficiency and transformative teaching and leadership techniques.

 - Degree Plan

 - Upcoming Course Descriptions